romanbelaire/notebook/README.md

 This removes the CVE-2024-4367 exploit by disabling `eval` inside the worker, but `npm audit` may still flag the nested pdfjs-dist 3.x copy.

-> We plan to migrate to **react-pdf 9.x** (ESM-only & pdfjs-dist 4.3+) in
-a future sprint once the build pipeline is moved to native ESM.
+> We plan to migrate to **react-pdf 9.x** (ESM-only & pdfjs-dist 4.3+) in a future sprint once the build pipeline is moved to native ESM.
 See `ROADMAP.md` for the tracked task.

-The Quill XSS advisory is mitigated by DOMPurify; we'll revisit when upgrading to react-quill 2.x.
+> The Quill XSS advisory is mitigated by DOMPurify; we'll revisit when upgrading to react-quill 2.x.

-+ **Debug-only Clear-DB endpoint** — For local development there is a POST `/debug/clear_db` API (exposed via the "Clear Database" button in *Library View*).
+> **Debug-only Clear-DB endpoint** — For local development there is a POST `/debug/clear_db` API (exposed via the "Clear Database" button in *Library View*).
 It **deletes** the `db/metadata.db` file and recreates it empty on next access.
 This is strictly a convenience tool for debugging desktop/offline builds.  **Never enable it on deployments where the front-end speaks to a shared or remote server.**  In the long run we should either remove the endpoint entirely or scope it so it only affects files on the user's own machine.

 ---

 This project exists to build useful tools that maintain ownership of your data.
-AI is a powerful productivity multiplier, and we should aim to arm users with the right to modify, repair, and understand the systems they use.
+AI is a powerful productivity multiplier, and we should arm users with the right to modify, repair, and understand the systems they use.

 In an age of Everything-as-a-Service and proprietary black boxes, it's more important than ever to keep the software commons alive.
 This project is licensed under the **AGPLv3** to ensure that anyone who improves or deploys this code contributes back to the community.